hSaria/ChromaTerm/docs/api/introduction.md

 ## Highlighting Precedence

 !!! note
-    The points below are very specific and likely ones you won't have to worry about; they're only here to document the behavior.
+    The points below are very peculiar and ones you likely won't have to worry about; they're only here to document the behavior.

 * If one match is inside another (encapsulates it), the color of the inner match